Fresh strawberries turn this moist and fruity banana bread into a zingy seasonal treat! Delicious as a snack or with ice-cream as an easy dessert.

 Rapid ripening

 So, when three bananas started to be more brown than yellow, I knew what I had to do.
 I also knew that as fresh strawberries are now at the peak of the season, and hence cheap as chips, we had a HUGE punnet of them in the fridge.
-What better way to make the banana loaf cake into a seasonal summer treat than by incorporating some of these luscious red berries?
+What better way to make the banana bread into a seasonal summer treat than by incorporating some of these luscious red berries?

-Banana loaf cake – Full of fruit
+Banana bread – Full of fruit

-I tweaked my tried-and-trusted banana cake recipe a little, to better let the fruit flavours shine through, and added fresh strawberries to some of the mixture so I could marble the batter.
-Finally, I topped the cake with halved strawberries, which provide both a beautiful decoration and an intense pop of concentrated berry flavour.
+I tweaked my tried-and-trusted banana bread recipe a little, to better let the fruit flavours shine through, and added fresh strawberries to some of the cake mixture so I could marble the batter.

 The end result looked absolutely gorgeous and tasted wonderful too!

-Banana cake ingredients
+Banana bread ingredients

-- ripe bananas – of course!
+- Ripe bananas – of course!

-- sugar – I use golden caster sugar for its flavour but ordinary white sugar is also fine
+- Sugar – I use golden caster sugar for its flavour but ordinary white sugar is also fine

-- strawberries – to add that lovely summer berry flavour
+- Strawberries – to add that lovely summer berry flavour

 What’s the time?
 Banana bread time!

-I’m also happy to confirm that this strawberry and banana loaf cake is lovely with a cuppa for elevenses, delicious for afternoon tea, and works particularly well with or without a scoop of ice-cream as an easy dessert.
+I’m also happy to confirm that this strawberry and banana bread loaf cake is lovely with a cuppa for elevenses, delicious for afternoon tea, and works particularly well with or without a scoop of ice-cream as an easy dessert.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)

-Fresh strawberry & banana loaf cake
+Fresh strawberry banana bread loaf cake

 Ingredients